-- Behaved in a way that has harmed a child, or may have harmed a child and/or; - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child, or may have harmed a child and/or; - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

 The last bullet point includes behaviour that may have happened outside of school, that might make an individual unsuitable to work with children, this is known as transferable risk.
-Where appropriate an assessment of transferable risk to children with whom the person works will be undertaken.
+Where appropriate, an assessment of transferable risk to children with whom the person works will be undertaken.
 If in doubt we will seek advice from the LADO.

 When an allegation is made against an adult that meets the above criteria it should be reported immediately to the head teacher who is the 'case manager'.
 This includes allegations made against agency and supply staff, volunteers and contractors.
-Should an allegation be made against the head teacher, this will be reported to the Chair of the Governing Board.
+Should an allegation be made against the head teacher, this will be reported to the chair of the governing board.

-In the event that neither the head teacher nor Chair of the Governing Board is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as head teacher / the DSL or the Vice Chair of the Governing Board.
+In the event that neither the head teacher nor chair of the governing board is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as head teacher/the DSL, the vice chair of the governing board or the LADO.